hail-is/hail/python/hail/docs/overview.rst

 ``mt['locus']``.
 The former access pattern does not work with field names with spaces or punctuation.

-The result of referencing a field from a matrix table is an :class:`Expression` which knows its type and knows its source as well as whether it is a row field, column field, entry field, or global field.
+The result of referencing a field from a matrix table is an :class:`.Expression` which knows its type and knows its source as well as whether it is a row field, column field, entry field, or global field.
 Hail uses this context to know which operations are allowed for a given expression.